-Because getting this all right requires quite a bit of knowledge, I recommend you invest in a good fat loss program that’s proven to work for older people.
+Because getting this all right requires quite a bit of knowledge, I recommend you educate yourself on diet and fat loss.

 I hope you enjoyed reading these tips about how to lose the middle-age spread.
 It’s important to make the decision to lose the excess fat and I hope with these tips you can do just that!